Awni00/abstract_transformer/global.md

 Thank you for your comments, criticisms, and feedback.
 We have made several additions to the paper in response to your comments, and have made every effort to address each of the criticisms and concerns that were raised.
 The global response will summarize the major additions at a high-level while the individual responses will provide more detail tailored to each reviewer's specific concerns.

-We begin by briefly summarizing the contributions of the paper, and its main *goals and claims* to aid in providing context to the motivation of the paper's suite of experiments.
+We begin by briefly summarizing the contributions of the paper, and its main *goals and claims* to aid in providing context to motivate the paper's suite of experiments.

 ***Summary of Paper.***